Analysis of Classifier-Free Guidance Weight Schedulers: Dynamic Guidance: Heuristic Schedulers

-To shed light on this, we investigate six simple heuristic schedulers as dynamic guidance \(\omega(t)\), split into three groups depending on the shape of their curve: (a) increasing functions (linear, cosine); (b) decreasing functions (inverse linear, sine); (c) non-monotonic functions (linear V-shape, linear \textLambda-shape), defined as:
+We first use six simple heuristic schedulers as dynamic guidance \(\omega(t)\), split into three groups depending on the shape of their curve: (a) increasing functions (linear, cosine); (a) decreasing functions (inverse linear, sine); (c) non-monotonic functions (linear V-shape, linear \textLambda-shape), defined as: {